tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 Neither the Test descriptions nor the framework impose constraints on environments or workflows for execution.

 One possible workflow is to run:
-1. A pre-amendment phase where all `Validations` plus all `MultiRecord` `Measures` are executed
+1. A pre-amendment phase where all `Validations` plus all `Multi Record` `Measures` are executed
 1. then an amendment phase where all `Amendments` are executed
-1. then a post-amendment phase where all `Validations` plus all `MultiRecord` `Measures` are executed again, this time on a modified copy of the input data to which all proposed changes to the data from `Amendments` have been applied.
+1. then a post-amendment phase where all `Validations` plus all `Multi Record` `Measures` are executed again, this time on a modified copy of the input data to which all proposed changes to the data from `Amendments` have been applied.

 A single validation step, with `Measures` evaluating the results of `Validations` performed on the raw input data could look like the diagram below.